Cell Death and Mitochondrial Biology:

-Cell Death: Fundamental Mechanisms and Roles in Human Disease
+Fundamental Mechanisms and Roles in Human Disease

-While the primary focus of the lab is basic mechanisms, we are also interested in translational implications.
-While some of our work has involved cell and mouse models of cancer (Cell Death Differ, 2005; JBC, 2010; Cancer Res, 2011, PLOS One, 2015) and type 2 diabetes (Diabetes, 2013; Sci Rep, 2017; Dev Cell, 2021), our primary translational focus is heart disease, the major cause of mortality worldwide.
-A number of years ago, our lab provided the initial evidence that regulated forms of cell death play critical roles in the pathogenesis of myocardial infarction (“heart attack”) (Circulation, 2000; JMCC, 2000; AJP, 2003) and heart failure (JCI, 2003).
-More recently, the lab contributed to the development of small molecule and peptide drug prototypes that inhibit cell death and may provide the basis for new therapies for heart diseases and other conditions (Nature, 2016; Science, 2018; Nat Chem Biol, 2019; Nat Cancer, 2020).
-We continue to use the in vivo myocardial infarction model in our current work aimed at unifying cell death mechanisms because at least 6 cell death programs are activated in this syndrome.
+Although our primary focus is basic mechanisms, we are also interested in translational implications.
+While some of our work has involved models of cancer (Cell Death Differ, 2005; JBC, 2010; Cancer Res, 2011, PLOS One, 2015) and diabetes (Diabetes, 2013; Sci Rep, 2017; Dev Cell, 2021), our primary translational focus is heart disease, the major cause of mortality worldwide.
+A number of years ago, our lab provided the first evidence that regulated forms of cell death play critical roles in the pathogenesis of myocardial infarction (“heart attack”) (Circulation, 2000; JMCC, 2000; AJP, 2003) and heart failure (JCI, 2003).
+More recently, the lab has contributed to the development of small molecule and peptide drug prototypes that modulate cell death and may provide the basis for new therapies for heart diseases and other conditions (Nat Chem Biol, 2019; Nat Cancer, 2020).
+We continue to use cell and in vivo myocardial infarction models in our current work aimed at unifying cell death mechanisms because at least 7 cell death programs are activated in this syndrome.

-4. Contributions of necroptosis and ferroptosis to myocardial infarction
+2. Role of necroptosis in myocardial infarction